19giss/Final-Project-Team-4-AAI500/report.md

 - Histograms of grades (G1, G2, G3) showed consistent patterns across terms, with distributions clustered in the mid-range.
 - Boxplots revealed outliers in absences and alcohol consumption (Dalc, Walc).
 - A scatterplot of G1 versus G3 demonstrated a strong positive linear relationship, suggesting that early grades are predictive of final performance.
+- A correlation heatmap was created to show feature relationships across variables.

 ### Correlations
 - The correlation heatmap confirmed strong positive relationships between G1, G2, and G3.